 You may choose Kendon Safety to support you in this process, or manage the recommendations yourself.

-Contact Kendon Safety for a free compliance audit for your business today
+Contact Kendon Safety for a compliance audit for your business today

 The Regulatory Reform (Fire Safety) Order 2005 has placed a responsibility on duty holders to manage fire safety within premises under their control.
 This has interlocking duties with other health and safety legislative requirements such as the Dangerous Substances and Explosive Atmospheres Regulations 2002 and the Management Health and Safety at Work Regulations 1999.
 A Fire Risk Assessment, carried out by a competent person is a legal requirement.